spacemeshos/docs/docs/experimental/node-split.md

 #### I have 10s of nodes what would be my setup?

-If you're currently running multiple nodes to scale your operation the safest optimization is to run 2-3 nodes as your full nodes and convert all other nodes to smeshing-service nodes.
+If you're currently running multiple nodes to scale your operation, the safest optimization is to run 2-3 nodes as your full nodes and convert all other nodes to smeshing-service nodes.
-This will allow you to update nodes without interrupting of the smeshing operation (submitting proposals etc).
+This will allow you to update nodes without interrupting the smeshing operation (submitting proposals etc).

-#### Can I use load balancer to add HA to the setup?
+#### Can I use a load balancer to add HA to the setup?

-Yes, but please setup session stickiness or similar mechanism (active-passive etc) to keep smeshing-service to stick to a node unless node fails.
+Yes, but please set up session stickiness or a similar mechanism (active-passive etc) to keep smeshing-service stick to a node unless the node fails.
 Balancing v2 api is 100% safe.

 #### Who keeps the network state?

-In node-split situation it's node which keeps the network state.
-Smeshing-service will ask node for any information needed to perform its duties (publishing proposals, hare participation etc).
+In a node-split situation, it's the node which keeps the network state.
+Smeshing-service will ask the node for any information needed to perform its duties (publishing proposals, hare participation etc).

 #### Does the hosted UI use only my smeshing-service?

-Yes, hosted UI *never* connects to anyhing else that your specified smeshing-service json-rpc api address.
+Yes, hosted UI *never* connects to anything else than your specified smeshing-service json-rpc api address.

 #### Can I run the UI locally?